 However, in a similar case in Germany, Köpke v Germany, the Court found that there was an appropriate balance because only specific employees under suspicion were watched and for a shorter period of two weeks.

 The cases are good examples of how to conduct covert surveillance so that any action you take due to the footage remains lawful.
 This can be a tricky area of employment law and so it is vital that if you are considering monitoring your employees that you seek legal advice to ensure that you do not open yourself up to potential claims against you.
-To see how we can help you with any Employment Law queries click here, or alternatively email our Employment team at email@example.com.
-You can also call the team on 023 8071 7717.
+To see how we can help you with any Employment Law queries, you can email our Employment team at firstname.lastname@example.org or call us on 023 8071 7717.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.